|

 Please arrive at the clinic between 8 and 9 AM on the morning of the procedure.
 When you drop off your pet, our receptionist will ask you to sign consent forms and will also ask whether you would like us to perform pre-operative bloodwork and an EKG.
 These optional tests are recommended by the doctors for any animal undergoing anesthesia to ensure that he/she is a good candidate for anesthesia.
 If you opt to do these tests, they will be performed in the morning after you drop your pet off.

 Since your furry friend is going to be anesthetised, now is an excellent time to have him/her microchipped.
 Microchipping is a safe and permanent identification system to protect your pet from getting lost if he/she were to slip out the door or in the case of a natural disaster.
-You can read more about the microchips that we use at http://resq.petparents.com/whyMicrochip.cfm.

 Most procedures are performed between the hours of noon and 4 PM.
 After the procedure, the veterinarian will call you with an update on how your pet is doing and discuss his/her post-operative care and follow-up instructions.
 For most procedures (except for some dog spays and all cat declaws)your pet will be able to go home later that same evening, usually between 6:30 and 7:30 PM.
 At pick-up, our receptionist will go over any follow-up instructions and medications that your pet requires.
 If after taking your pet home you have any questions or concerns, please do not hesitate to call us.